mauriciopoppe/blog/site/content/notes/computer-graphics/surface-shading/flat-shading.md

 tags: ["shading", "surface", "computer graphics"]
 ---

-Flat shading is the simplest shading model which calculates the illumination at a single point for each polygon (or polygon vertices in OpenGL) which means that it **the color is the same for all points of each polygon**
+Flat shading is the simplest shading model, which calculates the illumination at a single point for each polygon (or polygon vertices in OpenGL).
+This means that **the color is the same for all points of each polygon**.

-Advantages
+**Advantages**

-- Fast, a single computation per polygon (or one per polygon vertex in OpenGL)
+- Fast: a single computation per polygon (or one per polygon vertex in OpenGL).

-Disadvantages
+**Disadvantages**

-- Inaccurate
+- Inaccurate.
-- Discontinuities at polygon boundaries
+- Discontinuities at polygon boundaries.

 ## Implementation

-GLSL has the keyword `flat` to skip interpolation
+GLSL has the keyword `flat` to skip interpolation.

 ```glsl
 // vertex shader